 Here are several best low-light houseplants that you can choose from.

 Pothos have several varieties.
 They are also called in many names.
 Scientifically, these are

 Epipremnum Aureum (the most common), Scindapsus aureus, Rhaphidophora aurea, or Epipremnum pinnatum.
 It is also called Devil’s Ivy.

 `They are very easy to grow and propagate.
 The most common propagation for these plants is by cutting and then placed in a container with filtered water.
-When roots grow for at least 1 inch, it can be transferred to the soil.
+When roots grow for at least 1 inch, they can be transferred to the soil.
 But these can also be planted directly in the soil right after cutting them.
 I have successfully grown them with that method.

-Several varieties of these pothos are golden pothos, jade pothos, marble queen, manjula, n joy, neon and silver pothos
+Several varieties of these pothos are golden pothos, jade pothos, marble queen, Manjula, n joy, neon, and silver pothos.

 2. English Ivy